Colorado background checks are a common part of the job application process. Here are five key things to know:

-As part of the background check process, Colorado employers can require job applicants to consent to a credit check under three circumstances:
+As part of the background check process, Colorado employers can require you to consent to a credit check under three circumstances:

 - The law requires such a credit report check;

-- The credit check is directly related to the job the applicant is being considered for; or
+- The credit check is directly related to the job you are being considered for; or

 - The employer is a bank or other financial institution.

-In addition, employers who decide not to hire people based on their credit history are required to tell them so in writing.5
+In addition, employers who decide not to hire you based on your credit history are required to tell you so in writing.5

 6. Where can I check my own criminal history?

 Go to the Colorado Bureau of Investigation‘s Internet Criminal History Check System (ICHC).
-People can run a criminal records background screening on themselves for $5.
-People will need to enter their full name and date of birth.
-Entering one’s social security number is optional.
+You can run a criminal records background screening on yourself for $5.
+You will need to enter your full name and date of birth.
+Entering your social security number is optional.